October 30, 2015

 - Thus we can verify the applicability of “cause and effect” when dealing with inert matter and vegetation.
 The causes are not hidden.

 - This principle is also known as “action and reaction” in physics.
 Every action has an equal and opposite reaction.
-Laws of kamma are more complex, but it is the same basic principle.
+The laws of kamma are more complex, but it is the same basic principle.
 You cannot expect to do something and assume that it has no consequences.

 - Therefore, for each sentient being, there could be causes that lie in the deep past.
 We just cannot see them (if we develop abhiññā powers, we could see some).